 So, find the method that works for you, either topical writing challenges or whole book Bible writing plans.
 And if you want to be a part of our online community, we’d love to have you join us!

-I have whole book Bible writing plans in my Private Library for my subscribers and members of the Deeper in God Bible Studies group.
+I have whole book Bible writing plans in my Private Library for my subscribers and members of the DIG Bible Study Community.
 Why not sign up now?